Germany has kept its position as the most positively viewed country and Iran the most unfavourably viewed

 THE COUNTRY RATINGS POLL

-The Country Ratings Poll among 24,542 people in 24 nations around the world, entering its 10th consecutive year, was conducted by the international polling firm GlobeScan and its research partners in each country, together with the Program on International Policy Attitudes (PIPA) at the University of Maryland, between December 2013 and April 2014.
+The Country Ratings Poll which polled 24,542 people in 24 nations around the world was conducted by the international polling firm GlobeScan and its research partners in each country, together with the Program on International Policy Attitudes (PIPA) at the University of Maryland.
 Polling was conducted for BBC World Service.
+Period: between December 2013 and April 2014.

 Respondents were asked to rate 24 countries and the EU on whether their influence in the world is “mostly positive” or “mostly negative.”